kongware/ftor/README.md

 // untyped area
 ```
-## Ad-hoc Polymorphism and Type Classes
+## Type Classes

+Why doesn't ftor ship with type classes?
 They are just not a good fit for a pluggable runtime type checker. ftor uses explicit type dictionary passing instead.

 ## Higher-Rank Polymorphism